FreddieLindsey/wacc-compiler/README.md

 #### compile

-The compile script should be edited to provide a frontend interface to your WACC compiler.
+The compile script should be edited to provide a front-end interface to your WACC compiler.
 You are free to change the language used in this script, but do not change its name (more details below).

 #### Makefile